Learning Collusion in Episodic, Inventory-Constrained Markets: Supplementary experiments

-Beginning with PPO, \Cref{fig:PPO_entropy_boxplot} shows that scaling the amount of initial entropy has a marginal effect on both convergence and collusiveness.
-The number of epochs, on the other hand, has a much bigger impact, as seen in \Cref{fig:PPO_epochs_boxplot}.
+Beginning with PPO, scaling the amount of initial entropy has a marginal effect on both convergence and collusiveness.
+The number of epochs, on the other hand, has a much bigger impact.
 More epochs of training per training step on the same batch of data allows PPO to fit their strategy to their opponent's much more effectively, increasing collusiveness while slightly reducing convergence.
-Lastly, \Cref{fig:PPO_minibatches_boxplot} demonstrates that increasing the number of minibatches and thus frequency of gradient updates helps PPO converge, but it does hurt collusiveness, which could be explained from the increased noise from smaller batches.
+Lastly, increasing the number of minibatches and thus frequency of gradient updates helps PPO converge, but it does hurt collusiveness, which could be explained from the increased noise from smaller batches.
 A very low number of minibatches sees very stable training -- perhaps too stable to effectively explore collusion.

-DQN behaves similarly with regards to exploration and stable targets. \Cref{fig:DQN_buffer_size_boxplot} compares buffer sizes.
+DQN behaves similarly with regards to exploration and stable targets.
 A larger buffer size reduces convergence due to the increased variance in experiences that can be sampled (which are less up-to-date as buffer size increases).
-Larger buffers do help with establishing collusion, though, perhaps precisely because singular opponent deviations are less likely to be included in the next gradient step. \Cref{fig:DQN_epsilon_boxplot} shows that there is no strong dependence on initial exploration epsilon for either convergence or collusion.
-On the other hand, \Cref{fig:DQN_train_eps_interval_boxplot} indicates that the interval between training episodes (as opposed to episodes where experience is gathered without a gradient update) does matter.
-Decreasing training frequency and thus likelihood of immediate response to an opponent deviation increases collusive tendencies, but there is a limit -- training too infrequently increases instability in the targets again and leaves DQN unable to react to positive exploratory moves.
+Larger buffers do help with establishing collusion, though, perhaps precisely because singular opponent deviations are less likely to be included in the next gradient step.
+We further observe that there is no strong dependence on initial exploration epsilon for either convergence or collusion.
+On the other hand, the interval between training episodes (as opposed to episodes where experience is gathered without a gradient update, i.e. only filling the replay buffer) does matter.
+Decreasing training frequency, and thus likelihood of immediate response to an opponent deviation increases collusive tendencies, but there is a limit -- training too infrequently increases instability in the targets again and leaves DQN unable to react to positive exploratory moves.